Is Hemp Legal After Farm Bill 2018? We Answer All Your Questions

 What Is CBD?

-A cannabis compound that unlike THC does not bring about “stoned” feeling, in fact just the opposite, as it has shown counteract THC’s psychoactivity.
+A cannabis compound that unlike THC does not bring about “stoned” feeling, in fact just the opposite, as it has shown reduce THC’s psychoactivity.
 It is being studied for its benefits:

 - Supports a healthy mood

 - Promotes cognitive health

 The following is a podcast I recorded that explains the science of CBD in more detail: